-The General Dental Council also requires clinical staff to complete continuing professional development.
+The General Dental Council also requires clinical staff to complete continuing professional development (CPD).
 Staff told us the practice provided support and encouragement for them to do so.
+The whole dental team had subscribed to an online learning platform which enabled them to complete and monitor their CPD.